 You can do everything right with your natural hair regimen... and still ruin it all with a bad nightly routine.
 Think about it- you spend a significant portion of your life with your hair squashed underneath the weight of your head.
 This can lead to breakage as your curls snag on your pillowcase, dryness as your hair loses moisture overnight, matting/tangling from friction between hair strands, and unmanageable hair when you wake up in the morning.

 Luckily, you can avoid all of this with a simple but consistent nightly regimen.
-Your regimen will depend on your hair’s unique characteristics and the styles you wear on a daily basis, but here is NaturAll Club’s guide.
+Your regimen will depend on your hair’s unique characteristics and the styles you wear on a daily basis, but here is NaturAll's general guide.

 1. Moisturize and seal.

 Curly hair dries out easily overnight.
+Your hair's natural oils can absorb into your pillowcase and sheets, and the moisture in your hair can dry out over time.
 Prevent this by moisturizing your hair before bed, either with a spritz of water or a leave-in conditioner.
-Seal in the moisture with an oil, such as our all-natural Jamaican Black Castor Oil Growth Serum.
+Seal in the moisture with an oil, such as this all-natural Jamaican Black Castor Oil Growth Serum with Lavender.

-2. Depending on your hair length and the style you’re wearing, put your hair in a low-manipulation style overnight.
+2. Put your hair in a low-manipulation style overnight.

-- If you’re rocking a twist out or braid out, take a moment to re-braid/twist your hair before going to sleep.
-This will decrease frizz and keep your style looking good when you take out the braids/twists the next morning.
+You have a couple options for how to protect your hair, based on your hair length and the hairstyle you're wearing.
+If you’re rocking a twist out or braid out, take a moment to re-braid/twist your hair before going to sleep.
+Yes, it means taking a little more time in your nightly routine, but this will decrease frizz and keep your style looking good when you take out the braids/twists the next morning.
+It's worth it!

-- To preserve a stretched style, tie your hair in loose, chunky twists/braids, buns, or bantu knots under a scarf.
+To preserve a stretched style, tie your hair in loose, chunky twists/braids, buns, or even bantu knots under a scarf.
+That's it- you're ready for bed!

 3. Sleep on a satin or silk pillowcase

-- Satin/silk pillowcases are slick and create very little friction.
-While other fabrics are prone to snag and tug on your hair, silk/satin allows your hair to move and glide around freely.
+Satin/silk pillowcases are slick and create very little friction.
+While other fabrics are prone to snag and tug on your hair, silk and satin allow your hair to move and glide around freely.
 The result: less breakage, and less frizz in the morning!

-- Silk/satin also absorb far less moisture from your hair than other fabrics.
-Sleeping on a satin/silk pillowcase will prevent your hair drying out overnight.
+Silk and satin also absorb far less moisture from your hair than other fabrics.
+Sleeping on a satin or silk pillowcase will prevent your hair drying out overnight.

 4. Use a satin/silk scarf or bonnet.